hrik2001/hrik2001.github.io/index.md

     analysis for **incentive distribution** and other methodologies to increase adoption/utilization.

-    - I'm available for smart contract auditing gigs and bring hands-on experience from projects at _Timeswap Labs, open-source contributions and llamarisk (curveDAO)_.
+    - I'm available for smart contract auditing gigs and bring hands-on experience from projects at _Timeswap Labs and open-source contributions.
 I specialize in **boosting code coverage** through
     **fuzz and invariant tests**, assisting in internal **security audits**, conducting **formal verification** of your smart contracts against your whitepaper and **preparing codebases** for large